When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models

-\item \textbf{Object-Specific Attributes}: We used GPT-4o to capture unique visual patterns specific to certain objects or models.
-For each model-object combination, we sampled 18 representative images: 2 from base prompts and 2 samples from each of the 8 demographic groups (3 age + 2 gender + 3 ethnicity).
-We then provided these sample images to GPT-4o with prompts asking it to identify 4 distinguishable visual attributes that could differentiate between demographic conditions for that specific object type.
+\item \textbf{Object-Specific Attributes}: We utilize a Vision-Language Model (VLM) to capture unique visual patterns specific to certain objects or models.
+For each model-object combination, we sampled 20 images: 2 from base prompts and 2 samples from each of the 9 demographic groups (3 age + 2 gender + 4 ethnicity).
+We provided these sample images to the VLM, without demographic labels, and asked it to identify 4 distinguishable visual attributes that could differentiate between the images for that specific object type.
 This process yielded 3 product-specific attributes and 1 background-related attribute per model-object combination.
-For instance, cars are characterized by body\_type, headlight\_design, wheel\_design, and background\_lighting (detailed attribute taxonomies provided in Appendix).
-All GPT-4o operations used temperature=0 to ensure deterministic and reproducible results. \end{itemize}
+For instance, cars are characterized by \textit{body type}, \textit{headlight design}, \textit{wheel design}, and \textit{background lighting} (detailed attribute taxonomies provided in Appendix~\ref{app:taxonomies}). \end{itemize}